 No – This dracaena plant will continue to grow.
 The plant will begin by putting out a new head of foliage.
 The center of the plant – the growing tip – is no longer active after flowering.

-It is also possible that more then one head may emerge.
+It is also possible that more than one head may emerge.
 Specimens with branched trunks occur when two heads develop where the old flower stalk was and has matured.

-Fertilize your dracaena fragrans lightly.
+Fertilize your dracaena fragrans lightly with an all-purpose houseplant fertilizer.
 Use calcium supplements to avoid leaf-tip burns.

-I’d like to hear from the interior people or floral designers but I think they would recommend flower stalks cuttings for a couple of reasons.
+I’d like to hear from the interior people, but I think they would recommend flower stem cutting for a couple of reasons.

 - The potency of the fragrance indoors can be very strong (especially in commercial settings)

-- Pollen may get on the leaves and give a dirty look.
+- Pollen may get on the leaves and give them a dirty look.

-How about you – ever had your Dracaena fragans flower?
+How about you – ever had your Dracaena fragrans flower?